Burger Toppings: 3 Easy Spreads

 - Mash avocado with a fork and then stir in salsa.

 - Serve immediately or store in a sealed container in the refrigerator for up to 1 day.
-(Store guacamole with avocado pit to help prevent browning.)
+(Store guacamole with avocado pit to reduce browning.)

 Mix and Match Ingredients

 These are just a few examples of the different kinds of burger toppings and sandwich spreads you can make with beans or avocados.
-I encourage you to explore other ingredients or seasonings you might add to the mix.
-And don’t be afraid to use more than one burger topping – for example, the black bean and cilantro spread pairs nicely with the quick guacamole.
+I encourage you to explore other ingredients or seasonings you can add to the mix.
+And don’t be afraid to use more than one burger topping—for example, the black bean and cilantro spread pairs nicely with the quick guacamole.

 Do you have a favorite burger topping/sandwich spread recipe?
 Feel free to share it in the comments section below.

 Looking for an easy veggie burger recipe?
-Check out our Sweet Potato Veggie Burger!
+Here are a few to try: Veggie Burgers & Patties Archives.

 I can’t wait to try all of these – who doesn’t like flavorful healthy spread/sauce on their burger!?
 YUM!
 I’ve done the guac. and salsa – that’s the best.
 This blog has so many great ideas!